|MARIA M. BAYLIAK (CV_pdf version)

 Physiological methods: fruit fly D. melanogaster maintaining and lifespan assay; fruit fly age-related functional declines (fecundity, mobility, sensitivity to stresses, etc.)

-Biochemical methods: preparation of tissue and cell extracts, enzyme activities assays, determination of kinetic characteristic of enzymes; measurement of contents of proteins, carbohydrates and lipids; protein and DNA electrophoresis; blood chemistry and blood enzymes’ tests; urine analysis; enzyme-linked immunosorbent assay (ELISA); spectrophotometric determination of antioxidant properties of plant compounds and major marker of oxidative stress (protein carbonyls, products of lipid oxidation, glutathione level), and fluorymetrical assay of reactive oxygen species production.
+Biochemical methods: preparation of tissue and cell extracts, enzyme activities assays, determination of kinetic characteristic of enzymes; measurement of contents of proteins, carbohydrates and lipids; protein and DNA electrophoresis; blood chemistry and blood enzymes’ tests; urine analysis; enzyme-linked immunosorbent assay (ELISA); western blotiing; spectrophotometric determination of antioxidant properties of plant compounds and oxidative stress markers (protein carbonyls, products of lipid oxidation, glutathione level), and fluorymetrical assay of reactive oxygen species production.

 VII.
 SCIENTIFIC INTERESTS AND CURRENT RESEARCH WORK